pluginsGLPI/doc/source/formcreator/targets.rst

 * set the urgency from a value or a question
 * choose the entity of the change among many policies
 * set the time to resolve
 * define the actors of the change
-* * set  the category of the change
+* set the category of the change
+* define conditions to meet to generate the target ticket